What Is the DePuy ASR Hip Resurfacing System?

 - Systemic metallosis or poisoning due to the absorption of metal ions into the bloodstream

 - Death or dissolution of bone and tissue (necrosis and osteolysis)

 - Bone fractures due to damage caused by local tissue inflammation

-Patients who have these side effects have experienced pain and inflammation causing mobility issues and a requirement for replacement of the joint.
-Some patients have required reconstruction surgeries to repair broken, split or necrotic bone tissue.
-Additional surgeries for reconstruction or replacement may be much more painful and require longer recovery times than the original joint replacemnt surgery.
-In addition, patients who absorb cobalt and chromium into the bloodstream may experience symptoms such as chronic headache, severe fatigue, rashes, and other inflammatory issues.
+Patients with these side effects have experienced pain and inflammation causing mobility issues and a requirement for the replacement of the joint.
+Some patients have required reconstruction surgeries to repair broken, split, or necrotic bone tissue.
+Additional surgeries for reconstruction or replacement may be much more painful and require longer recovery times than the original joint replacement surgery.
+In addition, patients who absorb cobalt and chromium into the bloodstream may experience symptoms such as chronic headaches, severe fatigue, rashes, and other inflammatory issues.

 DePuy and the parent company, Johnson & Johnson face thousands of lawsuits regarding the ASR devices, including the hip resurfacing system.